do-community/terraform-sample-digitalocean-architectures/README.md

 ## Functional Architectures

-* [01-minimal-vpc](https://github.com/Zelgius/terraform-sample-digitalocean-architectures/tree/master/01-minimal-vpc) - This is what I considered _bare bones_ VPC architecture.
+* [01-minimal-web-db-stack](https://github.com/Zelgius/terraform-sample-digitalocean-architectures/tree/master/01-minimal-web-db-stack) - This architecture stands up the traditional architecture for a LEP* Stack
+(Linux, Nginx, Postgres, Web Tech).
+The webserver and database can easily be changed to fit what you require in the terraform files.
+This is a _basic_ VPC based architecture.
+See the README in the directory for more information.

 ## Work In Progress Architectures

-* 02-minial-vpc-bastions-nat-gateway - An extension of minimal-vpc with
+* 02-minial-vpc-bastions-nat-gateway - An extension of minimal-web-db-stack with
-a NAT-gateway and multiple bastion hosts behind a load balancer
+a NAT-gateway and multiple bastion hosts behind a load balancer.